-- Midterm 33%
+- Extended midterm assignment 25%

-- Final 33%
+- Final 25%

-- Exercises: 34%
+- Exercises: 50%

 Many homeworks are graded loosely, especially at the beginning of the course, since they are regarded as learning experiences.
-However, the one aspect that homeworks will not be graded loosely on is examples.
-When you are asked to produce an example of a phenomenon you must attempt to create a sentence or word or phrase (whatever is asked for) that meets the requirements.
+However, the one aspect that homeworks will not be graded loosely on is examples and evidedence.
+When you are asked to produce an example of a phenomenon or evidence for a claim you must attempt to create a sentence or word or phrase (whatever is asked for) that meets the requirements.
 Failure to attempt always gets a grade of 0.

-5 Late Assignments
+6 Late Assignments

 The general structure of the course is not well-suited to late assignments.
-Assignment solutions will be discussed in detail on the day they are turned in, and thus students who turn assignments in late will be at an advantage.
+Understanding any given chapter in the text will generally require significant master of previous chapters, and my experience has been that students who hadn assignments in late or skip them are not keeping up with the material.
 However, to allow for some flexibility, late assignments will receive partial credit.
 Here is the lateness policy: